Jewelry Blog

 Understanding Gradings for a Colored Diamond

 Colored diamonds can be a massive investment gemstone and are, therefore, one of the most complex types of gemstones to purchase.
+The grading system has many moving parts, and in this section we’ll explain how each part moves.

 1. Base Color